cjorosco/Portfolio/Project8_CKD_Predict/README.md

 ### Files:

 This repo contains 6 files.
 The Jupyter Notebook contains the code and the output.
-There is a pdf version of the code.
+There is a PDF version of the code.
 CKD_Predict_report.pdf is the project report detailing the background, analysis, and conclusion.
 Lastly, CKD_Predict_Briefing.pdf is a PDF version of the Power Point briefing for the project.
 The primary dataset is ckd_data.csv and the validation dataset is val_set.csv.

 * [CKD_Predict_Briefing - briefing in PDF format](./CKD_Predict_Briefing.pdf)
 * [CKD_Predict_report - report in PDF format](./CKD_Predict_report.pdf)